nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Code highlights

-`Highlights` are used to denote specific terms, commands or output from the application.
+`Highlights` are used to denote specific commands or output from the application.
 These are case-sensitive and may not give the correct results if you use different capitalisation or if you include additional space in them.

 * Highlighted commands consists special characters or capitalisation, which have special meaning.
     * Words that are `CAPITALISED` are placeholders that should be replaced by you.<br>